Attorney General William Barr Has A History Of Misleading The Public About Legal Documents

 — The Wall Street Journal (@WSJ) April 15, 2019

-James Baker, Secretary of State at the time, publicly backed Barr’s opinion, claiming that it was a “very narrow legal opinion based on consideration only of domestic United States law.”
+James Baker, secretary of state at the time, publicly backed Barr’s opinion, claiming that it was a “very narrow legal opinion based on consideration only of domestic United States law.”

 Eventually, the OLC opinion was made public, and it revealed that Barr’s summary did not fully disclose the main conclusions of the opinion.
 In particular, it omitted some of the most incendiary and consequential findings of the opinion and instead focused on legal citations, quotations from court cases, and language from the piece.
 Of course, Barr had long since left office when the full OLC opinion was finally released.